edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 > NOTE:  this ADR does not address high availability considerations and concerns.
 EdgeX, in general, has a number of unanswered questions with regard to HA architecture and this design adds to those considerations.

 ## Context
 Since its debut, EdgeX has had a configuration seed service (config-seed) that, on start of EdgeX, deposits configuration for all the services into Consul (our configuration/registry service).
-For development purposes, or on  resource constrained platforms, EdgeX can be run without Consul with services simply reading configuration from the filesystem..
+For development purposes, or on  resource constrained platforms, EdgeX can be run without Consul with services simply reading configuration from the filesystem.

 While this process has nominally worked for several releases of EdgeX, there has always been some issues with this extra initialization process (config-seed), not least of which are:
 - race conditions on the part of the services, as they bootstrap, coming up before the config-seed completes its deposit of configuration into Consul